hoostus/beancount-asset-transfer-plugin/README.md

 plugin "asset-transfer.transfer"
 ```

-This activates the plugin. **Note: the first part of the plugin name here *asset-transfer*
+This activates the plugin. **Note: the first part of the plugin name here *asset_transfer*
 has to be same as the name of the directory you git cloned into in the first step.**

 # What It Does